Poju Zabludowicz: Personal and family life

 He is married to UK-born Anita Zabludowicz, who, in 2015, was appointed an OBE for her services to the arts.

 Zabludowicz and his family reside mainly on The Bishops Avenue in Hampstead, a street in London referred to as Billionaire's Row, and have homes in Caesarea, Tel Aviv, and Sarvisalo, a small island in Finland.
 They purchased the house on The Bishops Avenue in 1989, and later purchased the adjacent house in 1997.
 The £60 million pair of "his and hers" mansions have an adjoining art gallery.
 They also own a 120-ft yacht.
-In January 2017, it was revealed that Zabludowicz has purchased a ₪25 million home in Neve Tzedek, a neighborhood of Tel Aviv.
+In January 2017, it was revealed that Zabludowicz purchased a ₪25 million home in Neve Tzedek, a neighborhood of Tel Aviv.
 This purchase was listed as the 11th most expensive real estate deal in Israel in 2016.

 In 2008, Zabludowicz was listed at number 30 in The Jewish Chronicle Top 100, a "list of those who wield the greatest influence on British Jewry."
 In 2014, he was listed at number 75.

 In 2015, in its annual ranking of the wealthiest people in Israel, Forbes Israel ranked Zabludowicz 13th with a personal net worth of ₪8.7 billion.
 He was also ranked 37th on The Estates Gazette Rich List, a comprehensive guide to the wealth of those involved in the UK's property market, compiled by the authors of The Sunday Times Rich List.

 In 2017, Poju and Anita Zabludowicz were ranked the 9th richest couple in Britain.

 The Sunday Times Rich List 2021 of the wealthiest people in the United Kingdom ranked Poju and Anita Zabludowicz 111th with a personal net worth of £1,500 million.